Phase Zero - Starting Your Digital Transformation Journey

-As digital HR technologies continue to change at unprecedented rates, so too do the organizational demands needed to leverage and respond to those enhancements across the employee lifecycle.
+As digital HR technologies like SAP SuccessFactors, Workday and Oracle HCM continue to evolve at unprecedented rates, so too do the organizational demands needed to leverage those enhanced capabilities across the employee lifecycle.
 Digital HR program teams must continually evolve their digital capability and capacity to deliver and sustain better solutions and business value.
 Most changes will be small and incremental.
 Others will require more extensive, complex and transformative programming.
-Examples of the latter could include a greenfield on-premise-to-cloud transformation, or a brownfield optimization program involving a true transformation of the target operating model.
-It is for these more complex transformation initiatives where Phase Zero Planning has its greatest impact and opportunity for organizations.
+Phase Zero planning is a disciplined approach to pre-implementation planning for complex digital transformation initiatives.
+Examples of transformational business challenges that are best addressed through Phase Zero planning:

-When implementing or optimizing digital HR platforms like Workday, SAP SuccessFactors or Oracle, many program teams skip or abbreviate Phase Zero Planning in favor of moving quickly into software implementation.
+When implementing or optimizing digital HR platforms, many program teams skip or abbreviate Phase Zero planning in favor of moving quickly into software implementation.
 This technology-centric approach often overlooks foundational components of the transformation and is why most digital transformation programs struggle to achieve success (see why only 30% of digital transformations succeed).
-To better understand what Phase Zero Planning is, why it’s critical to digital transformation success, and how to go about building a Phase Zero Program Plan that’s right for your organization, this blog examines 5 key stages of Phase Zero Planning.
+To better understand what Phase Zero planning is, why it’s critical to digital transformation success, and how to go about building a Phase Zero Program Plan that’s right for your organization, this blog examines 5 key stages of Phase Zero planning.

 Five Stages of Phase Zero Planning